radek-sprta/powerfish/README.md

     * Number of commits ahead/behind remote
     * Number of untracked/modified/staged/conflicted/stashed files

 And that's not all!
-You can choose from several different color themes - the default (on the picture), Tomorrow Night or Solarized Dark.
+You can choose from several different color themes - the default (on the picture), Tomorrow Night, Solarized Dark or Solarized Light.

 ## Install